Where can my PhD take me? Skills & career paths you haven’t thought of

 Takeaways

 There’s nothing wrong with wanting to stay in research, but it’s worth being realistic about the limited opportunities.
 The key is learning how to translate academic talk into language that shows employers what you can actually do—the skills you’ve developed, the problems you can solve, and the impact you can make.
+Most importantly, figure out what you really enjoy doing and think about how you can do that every day.
+Remember, you’re not leaving academia behind, you’re using the skills it taught you to make the world a better place.

 And that’s really the goal of science, isn’t it?
 To understand, explore, and make a difference in the world.